nate-johnston/hmjstudiosllc.com/content/policies.md

 ## Attendance

-Lesson attendance is very important.
 At the beginning of every school year I will send out a Google form asking for student availability.
 I understand sports schedules change from season to season, and will communicate with the parents to find a time that works for each student.
 Be sure to keep your child's weekly piano lesson times clear of other appointments.
 If you forget about your child's lesson that lesson time will not be made up and the fee for that lesson will be forfeited.